blake-barton/Dungeon-Master-Assistant/README.md

 ### Random Loot Generation
 The user can roll for both Treasure Hoards and Individual loot as a function of challenge rating.
 The results will be displayed in a text box which can be directly inserted into the doc.

+### The Exploration Tracker
+Ever have difficulty tracking time while the party travels?
+Or feel too overwhelmed by the idea of tracking exhaustion to even bother?
+This module attempts to alleviate the DM's burden of tracking player survival on long journeys and make travel part of the game.

+#### Add Players and Random Encounters
+* Add players to let the system track their hunger, thirst, exhaustion, lifestyle, and more.

+#### Add Random Encounters
+* Customize in the tracker how often they fire, and whether or not they classify as an ambush or track.
+* Broken up by terrain so different encounters appear in different lands.

 ## Known Bugs/Quirks
 * Searching for monsters with duplicate names will mark both of them.
 Hitting collapse all twice will unmark both.
 It's recommended that you don't create monsters with duplicate names.